openxc/openxc-message-format/README.md

     { "command_response": "af_bypass", "status": true}

-#### Message Format Control
+#### Payload Format Control

-The `message_format` command determines the format for output data from the VI and also the expected format of commands sent to the VI.
+The `payload_format` command determines the format for output data from the VI and the expected format of commands sent to the VI.

-Valid formats are `json` and `binary`.
+Valid formats are `json` and `protobuf`.

 **Request**

-    { "command": "message_format",
+    { "command": "payload_format",
       "format": "json"
     }